-With the winter weather still upon us, there’s no better way to stay warm than with a hot bowl of bisque.
+Winter weather is officially here, and there’s no hiding from the snowstorms, weather delays, or shoveling.
+With a chill in the air, there’s no better way to stay warm than with a hot bowl of bisque.
 Try this Fennel Asiago Bisque recipe that is sure to do the trick!

 Cut off the green tops off the leeks and discard.
 Wash the leeks well as they tend to have sand between the layers of the vegetable.
 Chop the white part of the leeks into 1/2-inch pieces.
 You should have about 1 1/2 cups.

-Pour the soup into the container of a blender when cooled and puree.
-Depending on the size of the blender container, this may have to be done in batches.
+When cooled, pour the soup into a blender and puree.
+Depending on the size of the blender container, this may need to be done in batches.
 Alternatively, puree using a hand-held immersion blender.

-Pour the soup into a clean pan, place over low heat, add the cream, and for 10 minutes, stirring to prevent sticking.
+Pour the soup into a clean pan, and place over low heat.
+Add the cream, and simmer for 10 minutes, stirring frequently to prevent sticking.
 In the meantime, roughly chop the bacon.
 Remove the soup from the heat and stir in the cheese.

-To serve, divide the soup among 4 flat soup bowls.
+To serve, divide the soup among four flat soup bowls.
 Garnish with the bacon and a sprig of the reserved fennel top.
 Serve hot.